Why Is Learning Reinforcement Important When Training Your Employees?

-Principle Learning Activity — Middle Icing Layer
+Principal Learning Activity — Middle Icing Layer

 Although this layer is the glue for a training program, the other two outer cookie layers are just as important.
-The outer layers give the cookie form and strengthen it, just as pre- and post-session activities reinforce and engage learners before and after the principle learning activity.
+The outer layers give the cookie form and strengthen it, just as pre- and post-session activities reinforce and engage learners before and after the principal learning activity.

-The purpose of the principle learning activity is to put ideas into practice through hands-on, engaging learning activities.
+The purpose of the principal learning activity is to put ideas into practice through hands-on, engaging learning activities.
 This is where key learning objectives are met and learners understand the practical applications of the knowledge they’re acquiring.

 Post-Work Activities — Second Chocolate Cookie Layer